kingsdigitallab/kdl/frontend/src/slides/2024-london-static-first.md

 - The static first approach offers a sustainable, low-resource solution
 - Modular stack allows flexibility and scalability
 - Suitable for a wide range of projects, from simple websites to complex web applications
-- Embracing the JAMstack (JavaScript, APIs, and Markup) architecture
+- Using the JAMstack (JavaScript, APIs, and Markup) architecture

 {% endslide %}